Eimatsu/photo-picker-plus-android/README.md

 Introduction
 ==========

-PhotoPicker+ is a component made for developers to easily integrate it inside their application and enable photo picking functionality.
-This component enables browsing photos from services such as Facebook, Picasa, Instagram, Flickr, Google+, Google Drive, SkyDrive and Dropbox.
-It also enables taking photos with the native camera application and choosing photos from the device.
+PhotoPicker+ is a component made for developers to easily integrate it inside their application and enable photo and video picking functionality.
+This component enables browsing media items from services such as Facebook, Picasa, Instagram, Flickr, Google+, Google Drive, SkyDrive, Dropbox and YouTube.
+It also enables capturing photos and videos with the native camera application and choosing media items from the device.

 Screenshots